skooter500/OOP-2024/README.md

 [![YouTube](http://img.youtube.com/vi/xF7VrXZqLko/0.jpg)](https://www.youtube.com/watch?v=xF7VrXZqLko)

-0 - The wavy lines visual - To make this, flip the order of the x2, y2 parameters on the line 1 - The waveform
+- The wavy lines visual - To make this, flip the order of the x2, y2 parameters on the line
+- The waveform
-2 - The waveform drawn down the 4 sides of the screen 3 - The circle - Use the lerped amplitude to control the size of the circle 4 - The square - Again use the lerped amplitude to control the size of the square.
+- The waveform drawn down the 4 sides of the screen
+- The circle - Use the lerped amplitude to control the size of the circle
+- The square - Again use the lerped amplitude to control the size of the square.
 You can also use rectMode(CENTER) to make the x and y parameters of the rect function determine the center of the rect rather than the coordinates of the top left corner
-5 - There is no visual associated with 5 in the video, so come up with your own!
+- There is no visual associated with 5 in the video, so come up with your own!

+The assignment repo

 # Week 5 - The Game of Life